Bioimaging Centre

-Within the Bioimaging Centre in the School of Engineering and Materials Science we have the following two confocal microscope systems: a Nikon CSU-W1 SoRa spinning disk, and a Zeiss LSM710 Elyra PS.1 super resolution system purchased through the Institute of Bioengineering, as well as two inverted epifluorescence microscopes: Leica DMi8 & Leica DMI4000B, and an incubator based Lumascope 720 for live cell imaging.
+Within the Bioimaging Centre in the School of Engineering and Materials Science we have the following two confocal microscope systems: firstly a Nikon CSU-W1 SoRa spinning disk confocal, secondly a Nikon AX R NSPARC confocal with Crest Optics X-Light V3 spinning disk and Brillouin mechano-spectroscopy system, as well as two inverted epifluorescence microscopes: Leica DMi8 & Leica DMI4000B, and an incubator based Lumascope 720 for live cell imaging.
 We also have a Nanosight LM20 for size distribution of particles, an upright Jenapol Polarized Microscope, an iBright FL1500 for western blots and nucleic acid gels, and Imaris 9.7.2 workstation for imaging data analysis.
-The bioimaging facilities have contributed significantly to the publication output in SEMS and other institutes at QMUL.
-To apply for a training of any of our bioimaging facilities, please request through iLab.
+The bioimaging facilities have contributed significantly to the publication output in SEMS, other schools at QMUL and other institutes across UK.
+To apply for a training of any of our bioimaging facilities, please follow the training request procedures.

 Objectives: